-Besides providing much needed resources, donors might be able to help with several important structural reforms in the health sector to build a more robust social protection system and improve healthcare access for both host and displaced populations.
+Besides providing much needed resources, donors might be able to help with several important structural reforms in the health sector to improve protection and access for both host and displaced populations.
 These include:

-- Strengthening norms and enforcing rules around proper and predictable charging for services through regulation, independent auditing, and policy guidance.
-This would ensure affordability of care, via free services or extremely discounted payments at the service provision level, to IDPs and other vulnerable groups; - Strengthening the pharmaceutical supply chain and helping health facilities to obtain sufficient revenues and drug supply through safe and legitimate means, while enforcing sanctions against them for use of illegitimate means; - 3.
-Exploring the use of vouchers to target services for the most vulnerable populations; - 4.
-Expanding and strengthening the few mutual health organizations that exist in the country and ensuring that displaced persons in the area are included in such plans; - 5.
-Supporting the expansion of additional mutual health organizations where there are displaced populations, through targeting of vulnerable populations living in the catchment areas of respected district hospitals and/or health centers, as an interim measure and bridge towards the goal of developing more robust social protection systems; - 6.
-Reviewing the effectiveness of churches/religious centers as focal points for community health insurance and community support roles; and - 7.
-Supporting the collection of reliable health utilization and expenditure data for both host and displaced populations.
+- Strengthening norms and enforcing rules around proper and predictable charging for services through regulation, independent auditing, and policy guidance to ensure affordability of care via free services or extremely discounted payments at the service provision level to IDPs and other vulnerable groups; - (2) Strengthening the pharmaceutical supply-chain and helping health facilities to obtain sufficient revenues and drug supply through safe and legitimate means, while enforcing sanctions against them for use of illegitimate means; - (3) Exploring the use of vouchers to target services for the most vulnerable populations; - (4) Expanding and strengthening the few mutual health organizations that exist in the country and ensuring that displaced persons in the area are included in such plans; - (5) On a path toward building a more robust social protection system, supporting the expansion of additional mutual health organizations where there are displaced populations, through targeting of vulnerable populations living in the catchment areas of respected district hospitals and/or health centers; - (6) Reviewing the effectiveness of churches/religious centers as focal points for community health insurance and community support roles; and - (7) Supporting the collection of reliable health utilization and expenditure data for both host and displaced populations.

-Ongoing conflict, sustained international exploitation of natural resources, and the increasing impacts of climate change are likely to increase the health needs of communities in the DRC in the coming years.
-It is therefore imperative that the international donor community works closely in conjunction with the national government, religious institutions and civil society, and other key actors to develop long-term, sustainable approaches to strengthening the health system in the DRC in response to these continuing and developing challenges.
+Ongoing conflict, sustained international exploitation of natural resources, and the increasing impacts of climate change are likely to increase health needs of communities in the DRC in the coming years.
+It is therefore imperative that the international donor community work closely in conjunction with the national government, religious institutions and civil society, and other key actors to develop long-term, sustainable approaches to strengthening the health system in the DRC to respond to these continuing and developing challenges.
 No singular, static approach on the part of international and national actors can adequately capture the changing needs of refugee, internally displaced, and host communities, particularly in a context such as the DRC where displacement is fluid and uncertainty is widespread.
-However, the Big Questions project has highlighted current issues, along with varied and innovative considerations for addressing them (Box 1), to share key lessons on how to better prepare for and anticipate both the challenges and opportunities that may arise in the DRC in the coming years.
+However, the Big Questions project has highlighted current issues, along with varied and innovative considerations for addressing them (Box 1), in order to share key lessons on how to better prepare for and anticipate both the challenges and opportunities that may arise in the DRC in coming years.